KPU School of Journalism: Testimonials from Grads

 “I learned a lot about reporting from working at The Runner, KPU’s student paper, where I also made many lifelong friends.
 My journalism classes taught me new techniques to use in my reporting and how to write well.
 Strong writing is the foundation of any good journalism.
 Even in video, you need to be able to write a script.”

-Joel heads the Northern Development Initiative Trust, an organization created by the B.C. government in 2005 that commits $11 to $13 million a year to a variety of economic development projects.
-Before joining Northern Development, Joel worked as a reporter and assignment editor at Business in Vancouver, where he created BIV’s first investigative reporting unit, and won the Jack Webster Award for Business Excellence in 2011.
+Before joining the City of Quesnel, Joel was Chief Executive Officer for the Northern Development Initiative Trust.
+Before that, he worked as a reporter and assignment editor at Business in Vancouver, where he created BIV’s first investigative reporting unit, and won the Jack Webster Award for Business Excellence in 2011.

 “Kwantlen is the reason for my success.
 The faculty helped me finish my degree in three years instead of four, and supported me with an amazing education, internship opportunities and career advice.
 To this day, my Kwantlen professors continue to provide me with advice when I need it.
 It's the school that keeps on giving.”